Huntington–Pentagon Line: Hunting Point–Pentagon Line

 On September 30, 2012, the line is renamed to Hunting Point–Pentagon Line, as Hunting Point being the new name for the southern terminus of the 10A.
 Following the name change, the line started to expand its service, having the 10E extending to Rosslyn station.
 In 2014, the 10R and 10S was introduced on the line to bring in more service to the line.
 The 10R and 10S replaced the northern segment of the 10E, bringing the 10E route back where it originally was.
 The 10S was brought back in service as it was last used in 1984.
 Both the 10R and 10S operates during peak directional route, along with the 10E.
 The 10S is the only route which operates alongside Jefferson Davis Highway (now Richmond Highway) as the other routes continues to operate via Mount Vernon Avenue.

 Second Incarnation of the Alexandria–Pentagon Line

 On September 30, 2012, the line was renamed to Alexandria–Pentagon Line, following bus simplification of the line.
 The Alexandria–Pentagon Line was brought back in service for the first time since 1984, when it previously operated under various routes.
-Little service changes occurred with the line, with a new 10N route began in June 25, 2017, until its elimination in 2021, alongside with the 10E.
+Little service changes occurred with the line, with a new 10N route began on June 25, 2017, until its elimination in 2021, along with the 10E.
 The 10A operated until June 29, 2025, when the Better Bus Network went in effect, renaming the route to the A11 and renaming the line to the Huntington–Pentagon Line.